Vietnamese in New Orleans: Organizations

 Vietnamese American Young Leaders Association of New Orleans (VAYLA-NO) is an area organization for youth.

 Vietnamese shrimpers who reside in Plaquemines Parish participate in an annual "Blessing of the Fleet" at the start of brown shrimp season in May.

 Media

+Radio

+WVDL-LP, 95.1 FM, is owned by the New Orleans Vietnamese American Young Leaders Association and offers variety based programming.
+It is located at 4646 Michoud Boulevard in New Orleans, Louisiana 70129.

+Television

 S. Leo Chiang directed the 2009 television documentary A Village Called Versailles, co-produced by the Independent Television Service and Walking Iris Films.
 The project was in cooperation with the Center for Asian American Media.
 The film discusses Vietnamese-American life in New Orleans.

 Religion

 Many Vietnamese living in Versailles are Roman Catholics.
 Mary Queen of Vietnam, a Vietnamese Catholic church, is in the center of the community.

 Cuisine

 Thomas Beller of T+L Magazine stated that the use of baguettes and influences from France are the similarities between the cuisine of New Orleans and Vietnamese cuisine.

 Vietnamese restaurants opened in Vietnamese communities in New Orleans East and the West Bank after 1975.
 After the first immigrant generation arrived, many opened seafood and Chinese American restaurants out of the belief that they were more likely to succeed compared to Vietnamese restaurants.
 By 2014 Vietnamese restaurants had opened outside of Vietnamese communities, such as in the East Bank of New Orleans.
 The owners of these newer restaurants were born and/or raised in the United States.

 In New Orleans banh mi are called "Vietnamese poboys".
 Crystal hot sauce is served with pho in New Orleans restaurants.
-Crawfish became a common element with both the native New Orleans cuisine and the Vietnamese cuisine.
+Crawfish is a common element with both the native New Orleans cuisine and the Vietnamese cuisine.
 Elizabeth M. Williams, author of New Orleans: A Food Biography, wrote that "there is little need for Asian Cajun restaurants" due to the fact that "spicy crawfish boils are so easy to find in New Orleans".

 Williams wrote that many Vietnamese easily learned how to make king cakes since baguettes are a part of Vietnamese cuisine.
 Many New Orleans-area restaurants have two soups of the day, with one being a gumbo and the other being a pho.
 The pickled vegetables seen in banh mi are now available as fillings for po boys in traditional po boy restaurants.
 Many New Orleans restaurants also have chayote (mirliton) spring rolls.